arteen1000/arteen1000/README.md

 I recently worked on machine compilers at Arm.
 Merged [one](https://github.com/llvm/llvm-project/pull/108260) and [two](https://github.com/llvm/llvm-project/pull/108133) into LLVM.
 I also worked on some other stuff, which should be open-sourced in the next year or so.

-I'm also actively wrapping up some research on computer architecture with Professor Nowatzki (UCLA).
-Stay tuned for updates.
+I'm currently wrapping up research on computer architecture with Professor Nowatzki, serving as a learning assistant for computer organization, recruiting for internships, and finishing up my degree.